svercl/niceware-cli/README.md

 Converts the passphrase into its bytes representation.

-`niceware to-bytes detection element branchier serow paraboiling` results in `37a5431f1688c6ef9bc4`
+`niceware to-bytes stroganoff inharmonic allergic tangy` results in `d7976e08033bde4a`

 ## Credits